Marc Pedersen

-Marc Pedersen (born 31 July 1989) is a Danish retired professional football player.
+Marc Pedersen (born 31 July 1989) is a Danish retired professional footballer.

 Club career

 Early years

 In 2007, he went from the youth team in FC Midtjylland, where he was captain, to Vejle Boldklub.
 Here he was part of the successful team which was promoted to the best Danish youth league in the fall of 2007.
 On 1 January 2008 he joined the senior first team squad in Vejle Boldklub.

 Djurgårdens IF

 Marc Pedersen became Djurgården last signing before the 2012 season of Allsvenskan.
 He did a promising pre-season and was in the premier of the league against IF Elfsborg away rewarded a spot in the starting eleven.
 In the second half he scored on a corner.
 He made a total of 17 allsvenskan appearances for Djurgården, leaving in 2013 for FC Fredericia.

 Retirement

 After playing no games for SønderjyskE in over a year due to a knee injury, Pedersen announced his retirement on 23 October 2020.